 If you’re worried about your retirement income, investing in a variety of different products, including a workplace pension, a personal pension, and property and other investments, can help to spread your risk.

 Here at PensionBee we’re on a mission to put you in control of your retirement savings.
-For more information about personal pensions, see our recent article explaining SIPPs.
+For more information about personal pensions, see our pensions explained article on SIPPs.

 Please note that this article does not constitute financial advice.
-Contact a financial advisor if you need help with financial decisions.
+Contact a financial adviser if you need help with financial decisions.